Skip to content

 • Understanding Your Lease: It is important to understand that your rental agreement, or "lease", is a binding contract.
 Your lease lays out all the rules, policies, and guidelines of the rental property's owner.
 The lease may have a specific time frame or be a month-to-month agreement.
 Once you sign the lease, you are bound to it with very few exceptions.
 Even if you change your mind, your landlord can still collect on the rent that you have agreed to pay.
 Always read and understand your lease carefully before signing it, and keep a copy for your records!

-• Utilities Information: Once you’ve found an apartment, you will need to set up your utilities – electricity, gas, internet, etc. This document outlines some of the local utility providers in Salt Lake City, UT.
+• Utilities Information: Once you’ve found an apartment, you will need to set up your utilities – electricity, gas, internet, etc. Common providers are Rocky Mountain Power, Dominion Gas, and Google Fiber respectively.

 • Moving Out and Deposit Refund: Check this link for tips about getting your full security deposit back after you move out of your apartment.
 Click here for specific information about security deposit laws in Utah.